CyberGen49/CyberFilesRewrite/README.md

 This project is a complete ground-up rewrite of my previous file index, with improvements in nearly every aspect.

+Keep an eye on [the changelog](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/Changelog.md) to see what's changing!

 ## Features
 * A responsive, mobile-friendly interface
 * View videos, audio, images, and documents without leaving the page